greg-raven/Impeachment-Chronicles/_posts/2022-05-25-sussmann-billed-the-purchase-of-flash-drives-to-clinton-campaign-days-before-giving-them-to-fbi.md

 The revelation Wednesday about the flash drives was presented by prosecution team paralegal Kori Arsenault, who has examined billing and phone records in the case.

-Her testimony came on the final day of the prosecution’s case in a federal court in Washington, D.C.
+Her testimony came on the final day of the prosecution's case in a federal court in Washington, D.C.
 The trial started May 17 and is set to conclude Friday.

 In a Perkins Coie expense report that Arsenault discussed in court, Sussmann billed the Clinton campaign for two thumb drives he bought at a Staples store on Sept.
 13, 2016, six days before his meeting with Baker.